minuscorp/swift-typed-throws/SE-XXX Typed throws.md

 }
 ```

-You can now update you catch clauses to make sure that you are aware of the new error cases and that you handle them properly.
+You can now update your `catch` clauses to make sure that you are aware of the new error cases and that you handle them properly.

 ### `throws` is made for imperative languages